denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Baghdad; to Jacques de Vaucanson, who delighted the public with his lifelike mechanisms in the mid-eighteenth century; or to Joseph Charles Marie Jacquard, who improved on and popularized Bouchon’s looms on an industrial scale around the same time.
-See Koetsier, "Prehistory of Programmable Machines," 593-95;
+See Teun Koetsier, “On the Prehistory of Programmable Machines:
-Randell et al., "History of Digital Computers"; and Riskin, "Defecating Duck."

-[^10]: Adler and Albertman, “Knitting Machine”; Casper, “Remote Control Advertising”; Hough, “Wired Radio Program Apparatus.”

-[^11]: Jennings, “Annotated History.”
+Musical Automata, Looms, Calculators,” *Mechanism and Machine Theory* 36, no.
+5 (May 2001): 593–95; Brian Randell, Maurice Wilkes, and Paul Ceruzzi, “History of Digital Computers” in the *Encyclopedia of Computer Science* (Chichester, UK: Wiley and Sons, 2003), 45–570; and Jessica Riskin, “The Defecating Duck, Or, the Ambiguous Origins of Artificial Life,” *Critical Inquiry* 29, no. 4 (June 1, 2003): 599–633.

+[^10]: Alfred Adler and Harry Albertman, "Knitting Machine," patent US1927016A filed August 1, 1922, and issued September 19, 1933; Louis Casper, "Remote Control Advertising and Electric Signaling System," patent US1953072A filed September 9, 1930, and issued April 3, 1934; Clinton Hough, "Wired Radio Program Apparatus," patent US1805665A filed April 27, 1927, and issued May 19, 1931.

 [^12]: The Australian Donald Murray improved on the Baudot system to minimize the amount of holes needing to be punched, allotting fewer perforations to common English letters.
+See Donald Murray, “Setting Type by Telegraph,” *Journal of the Institution of Electrical Engineers* 34, no. 172 (May 1905):
-See Murray, “Setting Type,” 567.
+567.

 [^15]: Murray, "Setting Type," 557.

 [^16]: According to the U.S. Bureau of Labor Statistics, women made up 24 percent of the Morse operators in 1915 (before the widespread advent of automated telegraphy).
 By 1931 women made up 64 percent of printer and Morse manual operators.
-U.S. Bureau of Labor Statistics, “Displacement of Morse Operators,” 514.
+See U.S. Bureau of Labor Statistics, “Displacement of Morse Operators in Commercial Telegraph Offices,” *Monthly Labor Review* 34, no. 3 (March 1, 1932): 514.

-[^17]: Brackbill, “Some Telegraphers’ Terms,” 290.
+[^17]: Hervey Brackbill, “Some Telegraphers’ Terms,” *American Speech* 4, no.
+4 (April 1, 1929): 290.

-[^18]: International Telegraph Union, "Telegraph Regulations," 12-13.
+[^18]: International Telegraph Union, *Telegraph Regulations and Final Protocol* (Madrid: International Telegraph Union, 1932), 12-13.

-[^19]: Goldberg, “Controller,” , sheet 3.
+[^19]: Hyman Eli Goldberg, "Controller," patent US1165663A filed January 10, 1911, and issued December 28, 1915: sheet 3.

 [^20]: Goldberg, “Controller,” 1.